Turn your classroom knowledge into valuable professional experience

-Would you like to "test drive" a job before you launch into a career?
+Would you like to "test drive" a job before you launch directly into a career?
 Would you like some help figuring out what it is you want to do after university?
 How about earning money to fund further education?
-You can do all these things with an internship!
+You can do all of these with an internship!

-Internships allow students to gain professional and practical experience in their field of studies prior to graduation.
-An internship is a paid, full-time work term done during your undergraduate degree in a field related to your studies.
+An internship gives you the opportunity to gain professional and practical experience in your field of study prior to graduation.
+An internship is a paid, full-time work term done during your McGill undergraduate degree in a field related to your studies.

 Add a practical element to your studies